Should I Buy Carpet from a Home Improvement Warehouse?

 Rug Institute guidelines for residential carpeting?
 The list goes on and

-the carpet installer does and must offer a one year warranty on his labor.
+the carpet installer does and he must provide a one-year warranty on his labor.
 You

 must call the company that supplies the installers to the home improvement